GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 * Obtaining equipment
 * Printing documents
 * Downloading files
-* Physically storing the resulting Bitcoin keys
+* Physically storing the private keys

 Subsequent deposits and withdrawals re-use the same equipment and take a fraction of the time.